GrappurA/CpuUsageSleepService/README.md

 2. Download the latest installer (`AutoSleepServiceSetup.exe`).
 3. Run the installer and follow the instructions.
 4. The app will be ready to run silently on Windows startup.
+4.1.
+If the app is not starting go to Task Scheduler - Task Scheduler Library - double click CpuUsageSleep - Conditions - Uncheck everything - Save
-5. Possibly configure it via CpuUsageConfig.json located at C:\ProgramData\CpuUsageSleep
+6. Possibly configure it via CpuUsageConfig.json located at C:\ProgramData\CpuUsageSleep

 ---